COVID-19-electronic-health-system/Corona-tracker/README.md

 - All individuals.
 This affects all society
 - Public health authorities.
 They need to inform, educate, and support citizens.
 - Researchers.
-There is enormous implications for individual's wellbeing and health and so we must try to understand how 1) individuals are traversing their journey and 2) if education is significantly improving characteristics in user's health/wellbeing chart.
+There are enormous implications for an individual's wellbeing and health.
+Understanding how 1) individuals are self-caring on a day-by-day basis and 2) if education is postively impacting metrics in user's health/wellbeing chart.

 **What are the actionable items that can be done by the app for users?**

-- education on the virus and the disease.
+- Education on the virus and the disease.
-- information of population characteristtics of users and relative measures to understtand others are going through what they aree.
+- Information regarding population characteristics of users and relative measures to understand others are experiencing the same.
-- health chart for providiing a sort of diary for logging their journey.
+- Health chart for providiing a sort of diary for logging their journey.

 **What is the benefit to the user?**

-- understanding this crisis and hopefully reducing uneeeded anxiety
+- Understanding the crisis and hopefully reducing uneeded anxiety
-- awareness that others are in the same boat.
+- Awareness that others are in the same boat.

 ## Stack

 **Frontend:**
 React
+Redux
 Material-UI- for all new components
-React-Bootstrap - deprecated, used in old components which need to be converted to Material-UI.

 **"Backend"/DB:**
 Blockstack Platform (Radiks, Gaia)

 **Testing:**
 Jest

+**Deprecated Technologies**
+React-Bootstrap (used in old components which need to be converted to Material-UI.)

 ## Questions Related to Stack?